LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Working-Notes.md

 **Note**, this doesn't mean you are actually expected to use **--STDAT** to create the required variable, it could be **--STDAT_RAW**.
 Since they essentially stand for the same thing/date, so you really need to look at the macro **%miso()** and decide which variable you should go with.

 ## _20210707_

+Nothing big deal.
+Revised my previous work and had a meeting.
+In the next few days, I think I will spend most of my time learning spec of several datasets including DM TA TE TD TI TS and TV.

+## _20210708_

+One of the most torturous things as a new statistical programmer at a CRO the is the standards/specifications of various datasets, that is, **CDISC**.

+I am glad there are some good articles online, even those written in Chinese.
+They definitely help me a lot.